NSW Premier's Sporting Challenge FAQs

 For more information, please review our resources page.

-The Challenge period officially commences in Term 2 and ends in Week 10, Term 3.
+The Challenge period for the 10wC officially commences in week 1, Term 2 and concludes week 10, Term 3.
 The Challenge can be run any time during this time frame.
-This would make the start of Term 3 the latest any school could finalise their registration.

 *Note: The PSC team will communicate thoroughly with schools, the various important dates as they come up during the year.
-Such information will be highlighted on the PSC website, and in PSC e-newsletters, facilitator updates and emails.
+Such information will be highlighted on the PSC website, PSC Updates and emails.

 For further confirmation of registration, please contact the PSC Team.